 SOUTH AMERICA: The Andean Condor is the largest flying bird in the world.
 It weighs up to 33 pounds and can have a wingspan of nearly 11 feet.
 Students tried to make a life-size replica of this massive bird with paper feathers, but ultimately tired of cutting them out.
 So many feathers!

-This year, a fifth grader cut one out of cardboard and painted it–much more efficient!
+Last year, a fifth grader cut one out of cardboard and painted it–much more efficient!
 Now there will be time to explore legends based on Andean mythology and Incan folklore.

 CHILE: Chile’s Marble Caves are a truly beautiful natural wonder.
 Students mixed teal and green paints to capture different shades, and later added true-to-life purples and yellows to their paintings to accent the vibrant backdrop.
 The author of the video below describes the caves as “like being inside the Aurora Borealis”.
 Wow!